Practical blueprint for low-depth photonic quantum computing with quantum dots: Results

-A charged QD may intermittently stop emitting photons (\textit{blinking}) due to slow tunnelling of carriers in and out of the QD~\cite{blinking,lodahl2015}, effectively leading to photon loss that is correlated in time.
+Photon loss, as well as errors, may also be correlated - here we describe the case where a charged QD may intermittently stop emitting photons (\textit{blinking}) due to slow tunnelling of carriers in and out of the QD~\cite{blinking,lodahl2015}, effectively leading to photon loss that is correlated in time.
 This results in bursts of sequentially lost photons in the photonic resource states.
 We model this non-Markovian blinking effect on the generation sequence by sampling each photon emission event based on the preceding event with probabilities for switching between non-emission to emission events, denoted as the ``dead-to-alive" $P_A$ and ``alive-to-dead" $P_D$ probabilities.
 Since each photon emission event depends on the state of the previous photon, the first photon in the sequence is sampled according to a stationary distribution $\{P_A,P_D\}$ for $P_A+P_D=1$.

 Threshold simulations in Fig.~\ref{fig:all_err_stuff}b(v) establish acceptable blinking rates, defining the corresponding loss rate for the ratio $P_A/P_D$ at which a threshold is achieved for a given $N$.
 Fig.~\ref{fig:all_err_stuff}b(iv) plots the uncorrelated photon loss threshold simulated in Ref.~\cite{Chan2025} which saturates at $8\%$ for $N=8$.
 This general bound encapsulates all sources of loss from photon generation to detection, and thus the effective loss tolerance for blinking depends on the remaining loss budget after considering, for example, outcoupling efficiency, fibre attenuation and insertion losses for optical elements, detector inefficiency, and finite $g^{(2)}$.